dotnet/arcade/Documentation/Projects/M2MRenaming/Master-to-Main-renaming-guide.md

 These prerequisites are required for a successful migration.
 If you're not sure about any of these, please reach out to **@dotnet/dnceng**.

 Please verify that you:
+- Ideally have skimmed through this guide beforehand to get an idea of what needs to happen
 - **Have announced the change in your repo by pinning an issue**
-  - Ideally say when it is going to take
+  - Ideally say when it is going to happen
   - You can link the [official announcement](https://github.com/dotnet/announcements/issues/172)
   - After you're done, you can either edit this or can create a new pinned issue saying the renaming has happened.
 This is up to you.
 Additionally, GitHub will also display a banner on the homepage of the repo once the change happens
 - Know whether your repo is part of the [Maestro/darc dependency flow](https://github.com/dotnet/arcade/blob/master/Documentation/DependencyFlowOnboarding.md)